TonichaB/Niche-Crystals/README.md

 - Aria-labels, alt tags and labels have been used for supportive technologies such as screen readers.
 - Semantic elements have been used for easy navigation through each page.
-- The colour scheme selected is also made suitable for colour blind users.
+- The colour scheme selected is also made suitable for colour-blind users.

 ---